zapta/greenpak_oled/README.md

-# greenpak_oled
+# Addressable OLED

-Addressable SPI OLED bus using a Renesas GreenPAK SPLD.
+Work in progress.